What is industrial hemp?

 The botanical profile of industrial hemp

 Industrial hemp grows taller than other cannabis plants.
 It has thin stalks and leaves mainly at the top.
-This makes it easy to harvest and process.
-The plant's fibre is strong and durable, making it perfect for industries needing natural, tough materials.
+This makes it efficient to harvest and process.
+The plant's fibre is strong and durable, making it suitable for industries requiring resilient, plant-based materials.

 Historical significance of industrial hemp

 Hemp has been grown for thousands of years, making it one of the first crops humans domesticated.
-Its history is full of stories about how it helped societies grow and be kind to the planet.
+Its history is rich with examples of how it contributed to early society.

-Hemp was a key crop because of its strong fibres.
+Hemp was a valuable crop because of its strong fibres.
 These were used to make clothes, ropes, and sails.
-Its importance in trade and commerce helped shape early economies.
+Its role in trade helped shape early economies.

-• Stalks processed into fibre for clothing, paper, and building materials
+• Stalks are processed into fibre for clothing, paper, and construction materials

-• Leaves and flowers harvested for their use in ceremonies and herbal preparations
+• Leaves and flowers collected for ceremonial or cultural use

 Industrial hemp cultivation practices